Last Updated on May 11, 2022

 Disney’s Hotel Cheyenne has recently been refurbished.
 What are the rooms like at Santa Fe?

 From my experience, the rooms at Disney’s Hotel Santa Fe are probably the most redeeming quality of the Hotel.
 Santa Fe was renovated in 2013 and now hosts a prominent Cars theme, in line with the Disney Pixar franchise.
-This is a welcome addition to the bedrooms which feature quirky nods to the popular movies in the way of featuring favourite characters and props often associated with racing.
+This is a welcome addition to the bedrooms which feature quirky nods to the popular movies in the way of featuring favorite characters and props often associated with racing.

 The bedrooms are spacious and cleaned daily, with complimentary Mickey Mouse Toiletries replenished regularly also.
 The only negative point that I do have regarding the rooms was our shower…